sejaltirpude7058/Sejal-Personalized-AI/README.md

-# Sejal Personalized AI
+# Personalized AI

 ## **Description**
-Sejal Personalized AI is an AI-powered chatbot that provides smart, human-like conversations using the Google Gemini API.
+Personalized AI is an AI-powered chatbot that provides smart, human-like conversations using the Google Gemini API.
 It enhances user engagement with intelligent and personalized responses, making it ideal for virtual assistants, chatbots, and interactive AI applications.

 ## **Tech Stack**
 - **Frontend**: React.js